ZeehanSharif/DesktopLayoutSaver/README.md

 ## Introduction

 DesktopLayoutSaver is a Windows WPF application designed to save and restore the positions and sizes of all open windows on your desktop.
-This tool is especially useful for users who work with multiple monitor setups in different environments (e.g., a dual monitor setup at home and a triple monitor setup at the office) and want to quickly switch between different window layouts.
+This tool is especially useful for users who work with multiple monitor setups in different environments (RDP to some other machine, multiple setups, etc...) and want to quickly switch between different window layouts saved as profiles.

 ## Features